Ranking the edge defender prospects for the 2018 NFL Draft

 Version 2 of the 2018 NFL Draft Guide is here!
 For PFF Edge & Elite subscribers, a comprehensive guide featuring player profiles of signature stats, grades and exclusive PFF content including position by position rankings.
 Find out more information here and join PFF now!

-[Editor’s note: These rankings were originally posted on March 1, and following the 2018 NFL Scouting Combine and various pro day workouts, these rankings have evolved one final time on April 23 as we are just days away from the 2018 NFL Draft.]
+[Editor’s note: These rankings were originally posted on March 1, edited on April 9 following the 2018 NFL Scouting Combine and various pro day workouts, these rankings have evolved one final time on April 23 as we are just days away from the 2018 NFL Draft.]

 1. Harold Landry, Boston College

 If Landry came out a season ago, he may very well have been a top-10 pick.
 His high end as a pass-rusher is as dominant as anyone we’ve graded at the college level not named Bosa or Garrett.
 We can forgive an injury-riddled 2017 when athleticism is such a big part of Landry’s game.

 2. Bradley Chubb, NC State

 Chubb is such an easy projection to the NFL with his blend of size, explosiveness and hand usage, that it’s no surprise he’s shot to the top of many boards.
 At the same time, he never quite dominated like the man ahead of him on our list and that’s why he takes a backseat for us.

 Davenport is a total work in progress at this point, but he comes with all the tools needed to finish that job.
 He was still very productive at UTSA, racking up 51 total pressures this past season, but he looked far more overmatched against better competition during practices at the Senior Bowl.